Everyones’ looking for an edge in life. More energy, faster recovery, improved immune function, higher performance.

 But with the combination of the new PPG measuring technology and the Oura Ring practically living on your finger, it was now possible to accurately measure your heart rate variability over extended periods without worrying about battery issues, nnEMF issues or poor readings.

-Not to shabby considering the ECG device is specifically designed to measure HRV and retails for over a $1000usd.
+Not too shabby considering the ECG device is specifically designed to measure HRV and retails for over a $1000usd.
 (The Oura costs a fraction of this.
-Plus you can get a 10% off discount code HERE).
+Plus you can $50 off by ordering through THIS link).

 I had finally found the perfect way to measure my HRV!